fsprojects/fantomas/docs/docs/contributors/Transforming.md

 To stream line our entire process, we've decide to map the untyped tree to our own custom object model.
 This introduces a lot of flexibility and simplifies our story.

-> Fangorn, what drove them into that madness - Gimli
+> I thought Fangorn was dangerous - Gimli, son of Glóin

 In `Fangorn.fs` we map the AST to our tree model.
 Some of the benefit we get out of this:

 - The Oak model does not differentiate between implementation files and signature files.
 We use one tree model which allow for optimal code re-use in `CodePrinter2.fs`.
 - We don't map all possible combinations of AST into our model.
 Sometimes valid AST code can in theory be created, but will in practise never exist.
-For example `expection Repr` in `SynTypeDefn`.
-It is part of the defined in `SyntaxTree.fs` yet the parser will never create it.
+For example [SynTypeDefnRepr.Exception](../../reference/fsharp-compiler-syntax-syntypedefnrepr.html#Exception).
+It is defined in `SyntaxTree.fs` yet the parser (`pars.fs`) will never create it.
   The F# compiler uses this later in the typed tree.
 We will throw an exception when encountering this during the mapping as we have the foresight of what the parser doesn't create.
 - Recursive types are all consider as toplevel types.
 This is not the case in the AST but we map it as such.
 - Some nodes are combined into one, for example a toplevel attribute will always be linked to its sibling do expression.